pawwkm/elefont/readme.md

 > ELAPHANTS!

 For my [text editor](https://github.com/pawwkm/moss) I have spent hours on extracting characters from fonts I were interested in trying out for it.
 Pixel by pixel... by hand.
 So I created this tool.
 This tool converts the [ASCII](https://en.wikipedia.org/wiki/ASCII) portion of [BDF](https://en.wikipedia.org/wiki/Glyph_Bitmap_Distribution_Format) fonts to a text or binary format.
-It can also convert it to C using the binary format.
+It can also embed the binary format in C code.
 Fonts are monospaced, monochrome and ASCII only.
 Fonts encode `'!'` to  `'~'` in that order.
 It is assumed that space is a blank character.
 Info such as offsets are not stored.

 # Formats